open-telemetry/oteps/text/0156-columnar-encoding.md

 specified time span.
 Creating an efficient and generic representation for events will benefit the entire OpenTelemetry eco-system.

 Currently all the OTEL entities are stored in "rows".
-A metric entity is a protobuf message containing timestamp, labels, metric value and few other attributes.
+A metric entity is a protobuf message containing timestamp, attributes, metric value and few other attributes.
 A batch of metrics behave as a table with multiple rows or metric messages.

-Another way to represent the same data is to represent them in columns instead of rows, i.e. a column containing all the timestamp, a distinct column per label name, a column for the metric values, and so on.
+Another way to represent the same data is to represent them in columns instead of rows, i.e. a column containing all the timestamp, a distinct column per attribute name, a column for the metric values, and so on.
 This columnar representation is a proven approach to optimize the creation, size, and processing of data batches.
 The main benefits of a such approach are:

 * better data compression rate (group of similar data)